A Glug of Oil

 Instructions

 2. Put the chicken in the pan skin side down to brown it.
-Turn over for just a couple of seconds to seal then remove the chicken and set aside.
+Turn over for just a couple of seconds to seal, then remove the chicken and set it aside.

 3. Without washing the pan (so you don't waste any of the lovely spice mix, heat up another glug of olive oil and add the onions.

-7. Add the tin of cherry tomatoes including the juice.
+6. Add the tin of cherry tomatoes, including the juice.
 Stir in the dissolved saffron and a good squeeze of honey along with the dates and raisins.

-8. Bring to the boil, pop the lid on and then put the tagine into the oven for 1 hour or until the chicken is tender, remembering to check on it after 45 minutes.
+7. Bring to the boil, pop the lid on and then put the tagine into the oven for 1 hour or until the chicken is tender.
+Check on it after 45 minutes.

-9. You shouldn't have to but you can add a little more tomato juice if you think it's going dry.
+8. You can add a little more tomato juice if you think it's going dry.

 Did you make this recipe?